 Clear Conscience Christianity

 Several New Testament passages speak of keeping a good conscience (eg: 1 Ti 1:5), a blameless conscience (eg: Act 24:16), or a clear conscience (eg: 2 Ti 1:3) as essential to the Christian faith.
 In fact, one of the qualifications of a deacon or elder is not just being mature in the faith, but also holding a clear conscience (1 Ti 3:9).
 The reason for this is that God honors that byproduct of the fruit of the knowledge of good and evil from Genesis all the way to Revelation.
 We often think of judgement day in a courtroom setting with Satan acting as our accuser and prosecutor, but the full weight and consequence the human conscience brings to bear can be seen in Romans.

 ...in that they show the work of the Law written in their hearts, their conscience testifying and their thoughts alternately accusing or else defending them, on the day when, according to my gospel, God will judge the secrets of mankind through Christ Jesus. -Rom 2:15-16

 That's right—your own conscience will be used, in part, to condemn you before a holy and righteous Judge.
-Satan is the least of your worries when your conscience is the ultimate tattletale and like a scorned wife, doesn't forget a single infraction.
+Satan is the least of your worries when your conscience is the ultimate tattletale and doesn't forget a single infraction.
 Paul warns of the potential dire consequences of one not keeping a good conscience in the faith in his letter to Timothy.